-Complete this form to be notified when the application becomes available for YArch 2018.
+Complete this form to be notified when the YArch 2018 application opens.
+This will happen in early 2018.

 YArch is an intensive, non-credit summer architecture program that is held once a year during the month of July, and is for current undergraduate students, recent graduates, and working professionals who have an interest in architecture and design.